hieule22/utility-scripts/README.md

+# Utility Scripts

-# About
+## About
----

-This repository contains the utility scripts I wrote in Python and Bash to facilitate my everyday programming.
+This repository contains some of the scripts I wrote in Python and Bash to facilitate my everyday programming.

-# Content
+## Content
----

 * [tidy](https://github.com/hieule22/utility-scripts/tree/master/tidy):
 Bash script to clean up regex-qualified junks from all subfolders and